|If you like this, the entire AOC Sunday Report is RIGHT HERE!|

 When John relates the story of Jesus coming in to the Upper Room, note three things:

-An interesting point is made when John talks about the closed room.
+The entry into the closed room is of interest.
 When we leave the Shadowlands, we will gain an optimized body with shape and form, but as Jesus demonstrated things are different in the Real World.
-The closed room is a metaphor of sorts for Earth.
-Earth is a closed room, in that there is no way out, except through death.
-When we die, as followers of Christ, we will appear in heaven, out of this closed room.
-And when we appear in heaven, things will be different than here on Earth and for the better.
+Different can be better or worse.
+In this case, He demonstrates the better.
 We will no longer be halt, blind and maimed, we will live as God has meant for us.
+Quite a nice feeling.

 Jesus gave them His Peace.
-The Peace He talks about is quite different from the peace that the world talks about.
-Jesus brings us, like those disciples, the peace of mind and soul that comes with giving all our worry, sadness and terror to Him.
-He leaves in His Wake not confusion but order and wellbeing.
+Not peace like the hippies, or “sex, drugs and rock and roll.”
+This is a totally different concept.
+Jesus brings us, like those disciples, the peace of mind and soul which comes with giving all our worry, sadness and terror to Him.
+He leaves in His wake not confusion, but order and wellbeing.
 With Him in our hearts we cannot fail at anything that needs be done.
 His Peace.
-This is not a concept that is thought about lightly.
+This is a thing not lightly thought of.
 It is certainly not the hand shaking service interrupting greeting of some churches.
 They say ‘peace’ when they mean ‘hi.’
 This Peace is what we are looking for and have been looking for since we came into this world, for it is our passport out.
-It is the true peace we get when we know He is carrying our worries on His back and we can let go of our concerns and know that He is looking out for us and will give us the guidance we need to deal with our concerns.
-We just need to listen to Him and then act upon it.

 That brings us to the Holy Ghost.
-He is the Breath of Life, not just physical, whereas to die is to “give up the Ghost.”
-He is our spiritual life, for without Him in our souls, hearts and minds we cannot even see the narrow road to the summit, let alone navigate it.
-Without Him we see only that broad even way that gently curves downward and gets smoother and smoother as it nears the Pit.
+He is the breath of life, not just physical, whereas to die is to “give up the Ghost”, which really means to have our soul leave our body for heaven.
+He is our spiritual life, for without Him in our souls, hearts and minds we cannot see the narrow road to the summit.
+Without Him we see only the broad even way which gently curves downward and gets smoother and smoother as it nears the Pit.
 The Holy Ghost is the key to knowing our Lord!

 When the time comes, how will you ACT?